 17. One For The Books

 Lean into the love of books with a storybook-themed first birthday that doubles as one of the most meaningful keepsake experiences you can create.
-Ask guests to bring a favorite childhood book instead of a card — you'll leave with a beautiful starter library for your child, each one inscribed with a heartfelt note from the person who gave it.
+Ask guests to bring a favorite childhood book instead of a card.
+You'll leave with a beautiful starter library for your child, each one inscribed with a heartfelt note from the person who gave it.

 Enchanted forest elements, fairy-tale characters, and gold and glitter accents make this theme feel magical and completely timeless.